thomasvcurtis/thomasvcurtis/README.md

 # 💫 About Me:
-Hello, I'm Thomas Curtis.
 I specialize in back-end software engineering and have an interest in data science.
 I have a Bachelor of Science in Software Engineering<br>

 ## 🌐 Socials: